 A. Wise is Director of the Research and Policy Program at the Global Development and

 leads its Globalization and Sustainable Development Program.
+He is currently an Open Society Fellow.
 With a background in international development, he specializes in agricultural policy and rural development.
 He is involved in ongoing research in the areas of: Sustainable Rural Development, Beyond Agricultural Subsidies, Mexico Under NAFTA, WTO and Global Trade.
 He is the co-author of the book (in English and Spanish), Confronting

 Globalization: Economic Integration and Popular Resistance

 in Mexico, and The Promise and the Perils of Agricultural Trade Liberalization: Lessons from Latin America.
 He is the former executive director of Grassroots International,

 a Boston-based international aid organization.
 He holds a Masters in Public Policy from Tufts'

 Urban and Environmental Policy and Planning Department.

 Jeronim Capaldo is a Senior Reseracher with GDAE's Globalization and Sustainable Development Program.
 He was a member of the modeling and forecasting team at UNDESA where he was responsible for Latin America and the Caribbean and for the analysis of global employment.
 Previously, at FAO he developed models to analyze the economic effects of climate change in Africa and Central America.
 Jeronim earned a Laurea cum laude in economics from the University of Rome “La Sapienza” and is currently a PhD candidate in economics at the New School for Social Research.
 His current research focuses on macroeconomic models of net borrowing flows, and the impact of fiscal austerity on employment.